buditanrim/buditanrim.github.io/_posts/2021-02-03-every-team-has-their-challenge.md

 ---
 layout: post
-title: "Every team has their unique challenges."
+title: "Every team has its unique challenges."
 punchline: true
-description: "Position your product among the competition."
+description: "One takeaway from the community discussion"
-subtitle: "Position your product among the competition."
+subtitle: "One takeaway from the community discussion"
 date: 2021-02-03 08:30:00 +0700
 categories: community
 tags: community